 Hydrostatic Pressure – When water accumulates around the foundation, hydrostatic pressure builds up and causes the basement to leak.
 Clay-rich soils do not drain well and hold rainwater right against the foundation walls.
 Water pushes its way inside through any cracks or joints and the pores in concrete.
 Rising groundwater is sometimes the problem or even an underground spring.
 Houses settle and underground water flows change.
 New construction down the street may shift groundwater flows and cause basement leaks in your house.

 Settling Cracks – As houses settle, concrete develops stress cracks that leak water.
 Exterior waterproofing disintegrates or separates due to the "alkali attack."
-When water gets to imbedded steel, it rusts, expands and cracks the concrete.
+When water gets to embedded steel, it rusts, expands and cracks the concrete.

 Efflorescence Signifies Water Seepage – Water penetrates into the pores in concrete, dissolves alkalis, and enlarges the pores.
 As concrete ages, it becomes more and more porous.
 Initially, the seeping water evaporates, leaving on the surface salts and lime.
 This "white deposit" or efflorescence is a telltale sign of capillary water seepage.